karanpratapsingh/system-design/README.md

 ## Message brokers vs Enterprise Service Bus (ESB)

 [Enterprise Service Bus (ESB)](https://karanpratapsingh.com/courses/system-design/enterprise-service-bus) infrastructure is complex and can be challenging to integrate and expensive to maintain.
-It's difficult to troubleshoot them when problems occur in production environments, they're not easy to scale, and updating is tedious.
+It's difficult to troubleshoot it when problems occur in production environments, it's not easy to scale, and updating is tedious.

 Whereas message brokers are a _"lightweight"_ alternative to ESBs that provide similar functionality, a mechanism for inter-service communication, at a lower cost.
 They're well-suited for use in the [microservices architectures](https://karanpratapsingh.com/courses/system-design/monoliths-microservices#microservices) that have become more prevalent as ESBs have fallen out of favor.